Table of Contents

 - What are the causes of night sweats in women, men, and children?

-- What are the symptoms of night sweats?
+- What other symptoms accompany night sweats?

 - Idiopathic hyperhidrosis

 - Hormone disorders

 - Which specialties of doctors treat night sweats?

 - osteomyelitis (inflammation within the bones due to infection),

 - abscesses (for example, boils, appendix, tonsils, perianal, peritonsillar, diverticulitis), and

 Night sweats are an early symptom of some cancers.
 The most common type of cancer associated with night sweats is lymphoma.
 However, people who have an undiagnosed cancer frequently have other symptoms as well, such as unexplained weight loss and fever.
 Continue Reading